 Why are one-third of all migratory bird species worldwide in decline?
 Most research points to habitat loss as the greatest threat to bird populations.
 Educating the next generation of little humans to care about and understand the habitats and needs of migrating birds is a critical step to sustaining them.

 Enter the “Migratory Bird Habitat Study for Classrooms Across Borders” project, which connects schools in Mexico and Oregon to study birds that migrate between the two countries.
-Elementary students in Corvallis, Oregon, will work together with students in Guanajuato, Mexico to learn about riparian habitat, water quality, and three bird species: the Great Blue Heron, the Rufous Hummingbird, and the Black-throated Gray Warbler.
+Elementary students in Corvallis, Oregon, will work together with students in Guanajuato, Mexico to learn about riparian habitat, water quality, and three focal bird species: the Great Blue Heron, the Rufous Hummingbird, and the Black-throated Gray Warbler.
 The Institute for Applied Ecology (IAE) is partnering with Marys River Watershed Council and the Greenbelt Land Trust to engage dual-immersion English/Spanish third graders in Corvallis with in-class and field trip inquiry-based lessons, facilitated by trained high school students.

 This educational project is part of the larger Meyer Memorial Trust Willamette River-Rio Laja Twinning Project, pairing or ‘twinning’ the Willamette River watershed with the Rio Laja watershed basin, located roughly 300 kilometers north east of Mexico City.
 These watersheds share similar critical habitats such as wetlands, oak woodlands, and floodplain forests that support populations of birds migrating between the two countries.
 The project is not only an environmental exchange, but a cultural and community exchange in which ecological concerns overcome language barriers.
 The larger Twinning project was initiated from a 2012 Thiess International Riverprize award to the Meyer Memorial Trust.
-Other partners in this Initiative include Benton County Soil and Water Conservation District, the Oregon Natural Resources Conservation District (NRCS), Instituto Tecnolȯgico Superior de Irapuato (ITESI), and Cascade Pacific Resource Conservation & Development.
+Other partners in this Initiative include Benton County Soil and Water Conservation District, the Oregon Natural Resources Conservation Service (NRCS), Instituto Tecnolȯgico Superior de Irapuato (ITESI), and Cascade Pacific Resource Conservation & Development.
 To learn more about the Willamette-Laja Twinning Project, click here.

 This project is funded by the Gray Family Foundation, Trust Management Services, and Meyer Memorial Trust’s Environmental Leadership for Youth program.
-Far fewer grant funds are available in Mexico, so the Oregon-based partners are exploring creative ways to support the engagement partners in Mexico.
+Far fewer grant funds are available in Mexico, so the Oregon-based partners are exploring creative ways to support the engagement of partners in Mexico.
 Recently, a Plant-a-Tree Day had volunteers planting trees at Bald Hill Farm near Corvallis for a $1000 cash match, donated from One Tree Planted, to groups working with students in Mexico.